-There are many factors that can interfere with GH testing.
-Stress, exercise, certain medications, and blood glucose levels can all cause GH levels to rise and fall.
-For this reason, GH tests are often done with other hormones, like insulin-like growth factor-1 ( IGF-1).
+There are many things that can cause problems with GH testing.
+Stress, exercise, certain medicines, and blood glucose levels can all cause GH levels to rise and fall.
+This is why GH tests are often done with other hormone tests, such as insulin-like growth factor-1 ( IGF-1).

 Copyright © Nucleus Medical Media, Inc.

 A blood sample will be taken between 6 am and 8 am.
 You will be asked to drink a water and glucose (sugar) solution.
 The glucose should make the GH level in the blood lower.
-Two more blood samples are taken within 1-2 hours after you have consumed the solution.
+Two more blood samples are taken within 1 to 2 hours of drinking the solution.
 In each blood sample, the GH level will be measured.
 IGF-1 levels may also be measured since they do not vary so much.